skellis46/finger-pointing-moon/case-for-support.md

 _RQ3 Hyper-specificity_: What language is used to express approaches, findings and failures in practice-research?
 How can this language be adapted to develop increased dialogue across the research findings and outputs of practice-research artist-scholars?

+_Finger Pointing Moon_ uses practice-research to examine the line between what is able to be known and what is not.
+It is a line we all are navigating: truth, fake news, filter bubbles, datafication of experience, and the analogue sensations of the human body.
+While _Finger Pointing Moon_'s focus on the epistemic limits of practice-research is niche, the diverse outputs proposed in the research and development components of the fellowship also reveal how epistemic concerns are vital to the wider public.

 ## Research context

 ### Why is it important that the research questions are explored?

-Practice-research produces "fuzzy"[@borgdorff_conflict_2012 p.181] epistemic possibilities. _Finger Pointing Moon_ will de-fuzzify these possibilities by adopting a more evidence-based (empirical) relationship with practice-research's epistemic limitations and failings.
-The alternative to not addressing the research questions is the status quo in which endless variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[@borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices, and there are no limits to unfalsifiable claims to understanding.
-In other words, if all practice-research is presentable as truth -- even in the sense that "truth is aspirational"[@ingold_search_2018 n.p.] -- then it is currently failing as an approach to recognising new understandings.
+_Finger Pointing Moon_ adopts more evidence-based empirical fieldwork as a starting point to test practice-research's epistemic possibilities, limitations and failings.
+The RQs will enable practice-research to move beyond the position where variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[@borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices.[@biggs_communities_2011], and there are few if any limits to the epistemic claims made on behalf of practice-research and no limits to the vagueness of these claims.[@biggs_communities_2011]

 ### Other research in this area

-Pakes has written that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]
 Past work to describe an epistemology of practice-research has been theoretical.

-The concepts of practical knowledge (_technê_) and know-how have been evoked to understand artistic-research specific epistemics.[@borgdorff_debate_2006] This work has failed to distinguish know-how in practice-research from know-how present in any research discipline.[@johnson_embodied_2011] The work has not made it clear if practice-research knowledge is located in the artistic artefact and/or with the researcher.
+The concepts of practical knowledge (_technê_) and know-how have been evoked to understand artistic-research specific epistemics.[@borgdorff_debate_2006] This work has failed to distinguish know-how in practice-research from know-how present in any research discipline,[@johnson_embodied_2011] and has not made it clear if practice-research knowledge is located in the artistic artefact and/or with the researcher.

 Scrivener wrote that the "art object does not embody a form of knowledge."[@stephen_scrivener_art_2002 n.p.]
-Yet Borgdorff suggests that knowledge is "embodied in art practices."[@borgdorff_debate_2006 p.13] Even in disagreement, both scholars focus on the limits of the artefact in practice-research and draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his argument that artefacts require interpretation, and are "objects which must be grasped by the senses and the intellect" which then offer "ways of seeing and being".[@stephen_scrivener_art_2002 n.p.]
+Yet Borgdorff suggests that knowledge is "embodied in art practices."[@borgdorff_debate_2006 p.13] Even in disagreement, both scholars focus on the limits of the artefact in practice-research and draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his argument that artefacts require interpretation.[@stephen_scrivener_art_2002]

 Other work has built on Scrivener's recognition that the audience is fundamental to the epistemic project of practice-research.
 Rather than producing knowledge itself, the artist produces "a compelling, mesmerising question"[@magee_introduction._2012 p.5] and the artefact affords possibilities for understanding in those who experience it.
 This is a radically expanded epistemology in which practice-research is "dependent on its audience to do its epistemic work."[@ellis_that_2018 p.488]

-Most recently, the Journal of Artistic Research publishes what are called expositions of practice; a term underpinned by Rheinberger's theory of experimental systems.[@schwab_experimental_2019] Expositions focus on "particular knowledges" and implicitly valorise vagueness.[@schwab_experiment_2015 p.120][^2examples]
+Most recently, the Journal of Artistic Research publishes what are called expositions of practice.
+Expositions focus on "particular knowledges" and implicitly valorise vagueness.[@schwab_experiment_2015 p.120]

-[^2examples]: Here are two examples from the Journal of Artistic Research (2020 Vol 20, emphasis added): "_hopefully_ as you continue to read and listen, _it will become gradually clearer_" -- Miller; "with this text I’m really _not trying to make any grand statements_.
-It is a _collection_ of words and decisions that function more as a _demonstration_" -- Norman.

-Therefore, there are three agents at play when describing an epistemology of practice-research: the artefact, the artist and the audience.
+Therefore, previous theoretical research indicates there are three agents required to describe an epistemology of practice-research: the artefact, the artist and the audience.
 The extent to which an artist-scholar foregrounds the role of each determines their position in understanding the epistemic boundaries of practice-research.
-What is shared between the positions is an overarching relativist constructivist framework.
-Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.[@biggs_communities_2011]

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

-The research design of _Finger Pointing Moon_ is founded on two propositions: i) that practice-research is not adequately tuned to recognising changes resulting from research-focused artistic practices; ii) body-based practices provide a valuable methodological microscope through which to investigate the epistemic complexity of practice-research.
+The research design of _Finger Pointing Moon_ is based on two propositions: i) that practice-research is not adequately tuned to recognising changes resulting from research-focused artistic practices; ii) body-based practices provide an ideal methodological microscope through which to investigate the epistemic complexity of practice-research.

-_Body-based_ practices include choreography and somatics predicated on the movements of bodies, and where those same bodies underpin the development of new understandings.
-What is unique for body-based practices is that: they have a particularly complex and often fraught relationship with language;[@bauer_no_2019] the experiential nuances are not seen, but felt;[@ellis_corporeal_2020] the practices intersect with contested issues of embodiment and tacit awareness;[@kampe_body-soma-self_2019] and they further complicate problems to do with disappearance, ephemerality and documentation.[@ellis_indelible_2005]
+_Body-based_ practices like choreography and somatics are unique because they have a particularly complex and often fraught relationship with language;[@bauer_no_2019] the experiential nuances are not seen, but felt;[@ellis_corporeal_2020] the practices intersect with contested issues of embodiment and tacit awareness;[@kampe_body-soma-self_2019] and they further complicate problems to do with disappearance, ephemerality and documentation.[@ellis_indelible_2005]

-In _Finger Pointing Moon_ I propose to develop an empirical approach using experimental body-based practice as the foundation on which to build epistemic claims.
-That is, I will move from deep inside body-based practice towards disciplinary-level theoretical analysis that attempts to cut through the common vagueness of practice-research practices and language.
-The analysis will draw practice-research out from behind both technê and epistemic proxies, to understand the limits and margins of practice-research epistemic things.
-The challenge will be to balance the limitations of understanding through direct experience,[@langer_mind_1967] standpoint epistemology,[@wylie_standpoint_2015] and the possibilities of apprehending change through empirical (observable) iterative artistic practice.
+In _Finger Pointing Moon_ my key contribution to artistic practice-research will occur by moving from deep inside body-based practice towards disciplinary-level theory that attempts to cut through the common vagueness of practice-research outputs and language.
+The theory will draw practice-research out from behind both technê and epistemic proxies, to understand the limits and margins of practice-research epistemic things.

-I will draw together the large range of ideas, opinions and histories that have attempted to build an epistemology of practice-research.
-I will also directly address experiences and practices that artist-researchers can agree and disagree on -- that some aspects of creative practices must be open to debate.
-Where might legitimate disagreement lie in fields and studios of practice?
-Are there grounds for heterotopic discourse[@roberts_triggering_2012] that draw solitary researchers and the "radical individuality"[@schwab_experiment_2015 p.120] of their performance-oriented outcomes into communities of practice in order to become "cumulative"[@biggs_communities_2011 p.86], and a "part of a network of other valued actions"?[Hirsch 1984, in @biggs_communities_2011 p.85] Part of my contribution will thus involve calling into question the set of epistemic beliefs or doxa that implicitly sustain practice-research.
-This will include creating a language for an empirical epistemic approach to practice-research while accepting the possibility that there are things in practice-research that "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.]
+I will compile the large range of ideas, opinions and histories that have contributed to an epistemology of practice-research.
+Part of my contribution will also involve calling into question the set of epistemic beliefs that implicitly sustain practice-research.
+This will mean proposing language for an evidence-based epistemic approach to practice-research while accepting that there are things in practice-research that "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.]

 ### Who will be most interested in the outcomes?

-The research will be most interesting to the large range of emerging and establish scholars from across arts-based disciplines who are working in and through practice-research.
-This includes graduate and postgraduate students who are grappling with how and why their work is important and to whom.
+The research outcomes will be most interesting to emerging and establish scholars from across arts-based disciplines who are working in and through practice-research.
 The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
-Aspects of the research will also be interesting to body-based research specialists who grapple with understanding the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.
+The practice aspects of the research will also be interesting to body-based research specialists who grapple with understanding the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.
 The developmental components of the project (see Development Plan) are also designed to enhance the scope, reach and impact of the various ideas, data and outcomes.

-### Research objectives

-The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ The three research questions have corresponding objectives:

-_RQ1 Limits: What are the epistemic limits of artistic practice-research?
-What aspects of practices are not able to be known, understood or articulated?_

-1. identify qualities of experience from first- and third-person body-based practice experiments that resist being known or are unable to be articulated;
-2. identify qualities of experience from the same experiments that assist being known or are able to be articulated.

-_RQ2 Proxies: What are practice-research's common epistemic proxies and what is their affect on the significance of practice-research as an approach for developing new insights?_

-3. complete in-depth survey of practice-research epistemology literature from the beginning of practice-research in the early 1990s to the present;
-4. identify and critique any epistemic ambiguities, limitations and possibilities in this scholarship;
-5. identify epistemic proxies of practice-research;
-6. complete critical analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research.

-_RQ3 Hyper-specificity: What language is used to express approaches, findings and failures in practice-research?
-How can this language be adapted to develop increased dialogue across the research findings and outputs of practice-research artist-scholars?_

-7. collect and analyse language used by artist-scholars to describe their research findings, understandings, failures and ambiguities;
-8. cohere this language in order to find ways of linking the epistemic status of previously distinct research projects;
-9. categorise and organise these qualities of experience into a lexicon of epistemic findings and failures in practice-research.

 ## Research methods

 ### Which research methods?

-The following research methods are organised under the three overarching problems they address.
+The research methods are organised under the RQs they address:

 1. _Limits:_

 - **Empirical and experiential practice-research fieldwork**: 2 x 3-week blocks (20 hours per week) of Authentic Movement (body-based practice)
 - **Experimental documentation** developed through critical reflection and writing, and still and moving images
-- **Empirical and sensorial analysis** through first and third-person observation of the practice to propose epistemic limits
+- **Empirical and sensorial observation** through first and third-person observation of the practice to propose epistemic limits
 - **Scholarly writing**: first and third-person case report to communicate findings

 2. _Proxies:_